IvanJoksimovic/Spectral-Proper-Orthogonal-Decomposition/README.md

 Following arguments need to be provided
 - Path to the system directory
 - Name of the snapshot-file, containing snapshot-vector for each time-step
-- Name of the method used for extraction of files
+- Name of the method used for reading and extraction of files (input function)
 - Path to directory where the results will be stored (program will automatically create it)

 Optionally, following arguments may be added